rkuzsma/cornchat-website/README.md

 Browse to http://localhost:4000

-To build and deploy to GitHub pages at https://rkuzsma.github.io/cornchat-website/ run:
+To build and deploy to GitHub pages at [https://rkuzsma.github.io/cornchat-website/](https://rkuzsma.github.io/cornchat-website/) run:
 ```
-hexo generate
+hexo generate -d
-hexo deploy
 ```

+The CSS and image paths will appear broken on the github pages site, but they work on [www.cornchat.online](https://www.cornchat.online/).

+A CNAME file is configured for [https://www.cornchat.online/](https://www.cornchat.online/)

 ## License